ankschoubey/old-blog/_posts/2021-08-11-tips-for-working-with-npm.md

 yarn is a package manager just like npm but it provides a few features that make it better.
 - multi-threaded download.
 This makes yarn much faster than npm which only supports single-threaded downloads.
 - offline mode.
 Once a package is downloaded, it can be downloaded again. even if the node_modules folder is deleted.
 This is because yarn stores a backup of everything.

+## If you are not using yarn, zip `node_modules` before making dependency upgrades.

+Often things don't go smoothly when upgrading changes dependencies.
+Since, node_modules are ignore in git, the only way to revert or switch between branches with dependencies is a clean npm install.

+Yarn supports offline line mode which means nothing is downloaded if dependencies had been updated once.
+If you are not using yarn, zip `node_modules` before making dependency upgrades.
+You can unzip it easily if you need to revert.